DanilZherebtsov/verstack/README.md

     >
     > -   `interactive` \[default=False\]
     >
-    >     Create & display with the default browser the interactive html plot or (if browser displya is unavailable) save to current wd.
+    >     Create & display with the default browser the interactive html plot or (if browser disply is unavailable) save to current wd.

 -   `plot_optimization_history(interactive = False)`